 Add a card to a digital wallet

-You can enable cardholders to add cards to their Apple or Google wallet with push provisioning in your mobile app, using the Card Management Android or iOS SDK.
+You can enable cardholders to add cards to their Apple or Google wallet with push provisioning in your mobile app or the Apple Wallet app, using the Card Management Android or iOS SDK.

 Push provisioning means the cardholder does not have to enter the card details manually.
 It involves multiple parties including you, Checkout.com, the card scheme, and the wallet provider.